apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 The optional `--last [Integer]` argument can be used to control the maximum number of revisions to be verified (default is `1`).

+The optional `--fail-fast` argument can be used to stop the check as soon as an inconsistency is found.
+If not specified, the tool will continue to check the entire journal.

 If the `--head` option is specified, the tool will scan **only** the head state, ignoring any available checkpoints.

 If the `--checkpoints` option is specified, the tool will scan **only** the specified checkpoints, ignoring the head state.
 At least one argument is expected with this option; multiple arguments need to be comma-separated.